 Try for yourself

-You can try out this feature with any event on your own calendar or any session on this conference agenda.
+You can try out this feature with any event on your own calendar or any session on this demo calendar of a conference agenda.

 - How to Enable Signup on Events